AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 improve it.

 IF A THEME DOESN'T WORK
 That's a very real possibility.
-Please don't report bugs or do anything to your theme until after Summer of Code 2007.
-Before then, the plugin will be considered unfinished and subject to major modifications, improvements, etc.  However, after that time, two courses of action are possible.
+Two courses of action are possible.
 One is to submit a bug.
-However, if this thing only affects one theme, it probably will be easier to change the theme to a more coherent format.
+However, if this thing only affects one theme, it probably will be easier to do the second: change the theme to a more coherent format.
 That will help on both our sides.

 * LICENSING
 This plugin is licensed under the GPL.
 It had to be.
 I